ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 information that is more difficult to control can still be used to identify the client.

+Even where an IP address is not directly associated with an individual, the requests made from it can be correlated over time to assemble a profile of client behavior.
+In particular, connection reuse improves performance but provides servers with the ability to correlate requests that share a connection.

 In particular, the source IP address of the underlying connection reveals identifying information that the client has only limited control over.
-While client-configured HTTP proxies can provide a degree of protection against IP address tracking, they present an unfortunate tradeoff: if they are used without TLS, the contents of communication are revealed to the proxy; if they are used with TLS, a new connection needs to be used for each request to assure that the origin server cannot use the connection as a way to correlate requests, incurring significant performance overheads.
+While client-configured HTTP proxies can provide a degree of protection against IP address tracking, they present an unfortunate trade-off: if they are used without TLS, the contents of communication are revealed to the proxy; if they are used with TLS, a new connection needs to be used for each request to ensure that the origin server cannot use the connection as a way to correlate requests, incurring significant performance overheads.